MicrosoftDocs/sql-docs/docs/2014/database-engine/create-statistics.md

 ms.assetid: 95a455fb-664d-4c95-851e-c6b62d7ebe04
 caps.latest.revision: 9
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Create Statistics
-  You can create query optimization statistics on one or more columns of a table or indexed view in [!INCLUDE[ssCurrent](../../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../../includes/tsql-md.md)].
+  You can create query optimization statistics on one or more columns of a table or indexed view in [!INCLUDE[ssCurrent](../includes/sscurrent-md.md)] by using [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)] or [!INCLUDE[tsql](../includes/tsql-md.md)].
 For most queries, the query optimizer already generates the necessary statistics for a high-quality query plan; in a few cases, you need to create additional statistics.

  **In This Topic**